mrocklin/blog/_posts/work/2016-12-31-dask-images.md

          alt="Sample electron microscopy images over time"
                 width="100%"></a>

-We see that our field of interest moves a bit over time.
+We see that our field of interest wanders across the frame over time.

 Create a Distributed Array